Company Conversion

 • The conversion from an LLP to a private corporation involves several steps; please describe them briefly.
 If you know it, please include the date the conversion took effect.

-• Any alterations or additions to the current contracts should be spelt out.
+• Any alterations or additions to the current contracts should be spelled out.
 Explain clearly and openly how these alterations would impact the contractual status quo.

 • Give the new address for your company’s registered office and any other changed contact information.